 The main objectives of the charity in accordance with the 1888 Act are to provide and maintain access to a recreation ground for the inhabitants of Therfield, Royston and the neighbourhood.
 The Charity continues to successfully meet its objectives, providing access to the Heath for visitors and through significant investment in scrub clearance and grass cutting to maintain the heath and greens for use by both the public and amateur sports clubs.
-During the Covid-19 pandemic many people have been able to enjoy the Heath but the substantial increase in use has put pressure on infrastructure and maintenance.
-Ongoing management and maintenance costs are funded by the letting of sports facilities to third party organisations and amateur sports clubs and we have had to increase spending on infrastructure including litter picking to ensure the Heath remains a safe environment for all users.
+During the Covid-19 pandemic many people have continued to be able to enjoy the Heath but the substantial increase in use has put pressure on infrastructure and maintenance.
+Ongoing management and maintenance costs are funded by the letting of sports facilities to third party organisations and amateur sports clubs and we have had to increase spending on maintenance as planned works were severely disrupted due to Covid, and on infrastructure to ensure the Heath remains a safe environment for all users.